japoveda10/lstm_ui/README.md

 2. Request the ```settings.py``` file to japoveda10 and then add it to the /lstm_ui/lstm/lstm/ directory
 3. Install [Python](https://www.python.org/downloads/)
 4. Create a **virtual environment** to manage the project's dependencies.
 If you are using **Windows**, follow the instructions available [here](https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/).
 If you are using **macOS**, follow the instructions available [here](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html).

-Note that the virtual environment instructions for Windows and macOS were not written by us (we are referencing and external source of information).
+**Important:** the virtual environment setup instructions for Windows and macOS were not written by us (we are linking you to an external information source).
 4. Install **Django** using pip:

    ```